rafi/notebook/containers/develop-with-containers.md

 Find pre-built images in [Docker Hub](https://hub.docker.com/).

-## 10 Tips for Better `Dockerfile`s

-1. Combine `RUN` statements.
-1. Clean after yourself.
-1. Don't copy your entire application directory in one line.
-Separate the dependencies before.
-1. Use `.dockerignore` file to reduce the context Docker needs to copy.
-1. Use `COPY` instead of `ADD`. `COPY` is simple, `ADD` has some magic under-hood.
-1. Create a non-root user.
-A good preventive security practice.
-1. Don't run multiple services in one container.
-1. Don't use external services during build e.g. database migration.
-1. Declare cheap commands as late as possible (`EXPOSE`, `ENV`, `ARG`, etc.).
-1. Pin software versions.
-Never, ever, use `:latest` tags.
-It can lead to unexpected disasters.

 ## Developing Alongside Containers

 So we've learned the power of containers in development by spinning up quickly